tonsky/rum/README.md

   :rum/react-component <react-component> }
 ```

-You can read internal state by using `rum.core/defcs` (short of “define component [and pass] state”) macro instead of `rum.core/defc`.
+You can read the internal state by using the `rum.core/defcs` (short for “define component [and pass] state”) macro instead of `rum.core/defc`.
 It will pass `state` as the first argument:

 ```clojure
 (rum/defcs label [state label value]